ericgage/current-site-search/README.md

 ## Features

 - **Automatic Domain Detection:** Automatically detects the domain of the current website open in Arc browser
+- **Manual Domain Input:** Enter any domain to search when automatic detection fails
+- **Change Domain:** Switch to searching a different site at any time
 - **Smart Search Term Suggestions:** Pre-populates the search field with clipboard content
 - **Simple Interface:** Clean search interface with search history tracking
 - **Quick Search:** Just press Return to execute your search